ufal/npfl129/exam/questions.md

 - For $K$-class classification using decision trees, derive the entropy criterion from a non-averaged NLL loss.
 [20]

 - Describe how a random forest is trained (including bagging and a random subset of features) and how prediction is performed for regression and classification.
 [10]

+#### Questions@:, Lecture 10 Questions

+- Explain what are the main differences between random forests and gradient boosted decision trees.
+[5]

+- Explain the intuition for second order optimization either using Newton's root finding method or using Taylor expansions.
+[10]

+- Write down the loss function which we optimize in gradient boosted decision trees during the construction of $t^\mathrm{th}$ tree.
+Then define $g_i$ and $h_i$ and show the value $w_\mathcal{T}$ of optimal prediction in node $\mathcal{T}$ and the criterion used during node splitting.
+[20]

+- For a $K$-class classification, describe how to perform prediction with a gradient boosted decision tree trained for $T$ time steps (how the individual trees perform prediction and how are the $K \cdot T$ trees combined to produce the predicted categorical distribution).
+[10]

+- What type of data are gradient boosted decision trees good for as opposed to multilayer perceptron?
+Explain the intuition why it is the case.
+[5]